aws-samples/sample-capacity-block-manager/README.md

-# Guidance for Capacity Block Manager on AWS
+# Guidance for Automated Management of AWS Capacity Blocks

 ![](./logo.png)